rowanmac/rowanmac.github.io/my_collections/_posts/2025-2-26-ThePriestsAndThePeople.md

 ---
 author: Rowan MacConville
-title: "The Priests and The People - Relationships and Identity in The Hanyang Mission 1921-1938"
+title: "The Priests and The People: Relationships and Identity in The Hanyang Mission 1921-1938"
 layout: post
 categories: essay
 date: 2025-2-26